YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario02/3_AD_User/README.md

 However, it is also possible to use a user linked to a Domain.
 This page will guide you through the configuration of such architecture.

-First, we need to register the SVM in the Lab domain, after having configure the DNS server in the SVM.
+First, we need to register the SVM in the Lab domain (Administrator/Netapp1!), after having configure the DNS server in the SVM.
 This can be done using the ONTAP CLI.
 Open a new Putty window & connect to cluster1.demo.netapp.com:
 ```bash
 cluster1::>vserver services dns create -vserver nfs_svm -domains demo.netapp.com -name-servers 192.168.0.253